fatihkabakk/BloodSugarCalculator/README.md

 # Blood Sugar Level Calculator

+<h3> Important </h3>
++ To Start With No Existent Values, Please Delete 'data' folder

 <h3> Project Description & Additional Notes </h3>

 + This Project Is A Blood Sugar Level Calculator Written In Python Using Tkinter